Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform, Spectra and Observability of GWs with KL Oscillations

-Next we show the waveform of the GWs for Model AKL1 ($m_1=m_2=m_3=10M_\odot$, $a_{\rm in}=0.01 {\rm AU}$, and $a_{\rm out}=0.1 {\rm AU}$).
-In Fig. \ref{fig:kozaiwaveform}, we present the waveform of two polarization modes for one KL oscillation cycle.
+In Fig. \ref{fig:kozaiwaveform}, assuming the observer distance is 10 kpc, we present the waveform of two polarization modes for one KL oscillation cycle.

 For the small eccentricity until day 98, the amplitudes are low as $h\sim 10^{-21}$, but when the inner binary is in high eccentricity regime around day 100, we find a significant rise in amplitude as $h\sim 10^{-19}$.

 To see more detail, we enlarge the part of waveforms.
-In Fig. \ref{fig:kozaiwaveform_2days_+}, we show the waveform of $+$ -polarization mode for two days.
-The top figure depicts the data for the first two days, when the eccentricity is small, while the bottom one shows the data from day 106 through day 108, when the eccentricity becomes very large.
-We also show the similar enlarged waveforms for $\times$-mode in Fig. \ref{fig:kozaiwaveform_2days_x}
+In Fig. \ref{fig:kozaiwaveform_2days_+}, we show the waveform of $+$ polarization mode.
+The top figure depicts the data for the first two days, when the eccentricity is small, while the middle and bottom ones show the data from day 84 to day 85 and one from day 106.80 to day 106.85, respectively, when the eccentricity becomes large.
+We also show the similar enlarged waveforms for $\times$ mode in Fig. \ref{fig:kozaiwaveform_2days_x}.

-These features can be easily understood when we analyze more simple systems such as an isolated binary or a coplanar motion of a hierarchical triple system, for which the results are summarized in Appendix for Models ACC-ABE (see Table ~\ref{tab:ini}).
+These features can be easily understood when we analyze more simple systems such as an isolated binary or a coplanar motion of a hierarchical triple system, for which the results are summarized in Appendix \ref{waveform_IB_CTS} for Models 1A1$_{\rm CC}$, 1A1$_{\rm CE}$, I$_{\rm C}$ and I$_{\rm E}$.

-For an isolated circular binary, the waveform is sinusoidal, but if the eccentricity is large as $e=0.9$, the sharp peak in the waveform appears near the periastron point.
+For an isolated circular binary (Model I$_{\rm C}$), the waveform is sinusoidal, but if the eccentricity is large as $e=0.9$ (Model I$_{\rm E}$), the sharp peak in the waveform appears near the periastron point (see Figs. \ref{fig:isolatedwaveform_c} and \ref{fig:isolatedwaveform_e}).
 The amplitude also increases compared with the circular case.
-For a hierarchical triple system, if the orbit is coplanar, we find similar features with those in an isolated binary.
-When the eccentricity $e_{\rm in}$ is small, we find the sinusoidal wave form, while if $e_{\rm in}$ is large, a sharp peak appears near the periastron point.
-In the case of a triple system, however, there appears small modulation in the amplitudes because of the effect from a tertiary component.
+For a coplanar hierarchical triple system (Models 1A1$_{\rm CC}$, 1A1$_{\rm CE}$), we find similar features with those in an isolated binary.
+When the eccentricity $e_{\rm in}$ is small, we find the sinusoidal waveform, while if $e_{\rm in}$ is large, a sharp peak appears near the periastron point (see Figs. \ref{fig:coplanarwaveform} and \ref{fig:ecoplanarwaveform}).
+In the case of a triple system, however, when the eccentricity is small, there appears small modulation in the amplitudes.
+As we explain in Appendix \ref{GW_CTS}, we expect two GW sources; inner and outer orbits, and the ratio of the amplitudes of GWs from inner and outer orbits is $ {h_{\rm out}/ h_{\rm in}}\sim 0.2 $ for Models IA1$_{\rm CC}$.
+The waveform from a hierarchical triple system is obtained by superposition of $h_{\rm out}$ and $h_{\rm in}$.
+Since the wavelength of GWs by the outer orbit is much longer than that by the inner orbit, the superposition gives the waveform shown in Fig. \ref{fig:coplanarwaveform}.
+The similar modulation is found in Model IA1 when the eccentricity is small (see top figures in Figs. \ref{fig:kozaiwaveform_2days_+} and \ref{fig:kozaiwaveform_2days_x}).